Indigenous Student Bursary

 The amount of bursary available varies and can range from $1,000 to $3,500.
 The actual amount awarded is determined by your school.
 Contact your school’s financial aid office for details.

 You may be eligible for this bursary if meet the following requirements:

-- You’re attending a publicly-assisted college or university in Ontario or an approved Aboriginal institute in Ontario.
+- You’re attending a publicly-assisted college or university in Ontario or an approved Indigenous Institute in Ontario.

 - You’re in an approved postsecondary academic program (e.g. degree and diploma programs) or training program (e.g. apprenticeships).

 - You self-identify as being an Indigenous person in Canada (see definition, below).